KoviRobi/structured-shell-stdio/README.md

 But that is not to say that shells already supporting structured data might not separately benefit from integration into message-buses also.

+# Traditional shells
+It might be possible to write helper programs for more traditional shells (e.g. bash), especially if the `JSON_STDOUT` solution works.
+In this case we could have a command, say `with-jq <command> <filter>` which could act like `JSON_STDOUT=... <command> | jq <filter>`.
+Though not sure if this improves the UX for bash at all, just putting `| jq <filter>` at the end isn't too much trouble, though that alone would not tell the external program to output JSON.